eiri/ig2lj/README.md

 # Instagram to LiveJournal cross-poster

+## Update June 1, 2016

+Since Instagram is now playing Apple's app store with sandboxing, approving and rest of the dance, this could take more twiggling around to get setup.
+I haven't tried the new process myself, so no idea how much hustle is it.

 ## Synopsis

 This is a simple python script that automatically translates images posted on [Instagram](http://instagram.com) to [LiveJournal](http://www.livejournal.com)